gaby1804/payment-reminder-optimization/README.md

 3. **`03_SD.ipynb`** – *Solution Design*
    Proposes and simulates improved reminder strategies, evaluates impact, and guides business implementation.

+### 📄 Jupyter Notebooks in PDF Format

+Due to requirements from the **UV platform**, the Jupyter Notebooks used in this project have been exported and included in **PDF format**.
+This allows reviewers to see the content and results without needing to set up and run the Python environment.

 ###  Other Key Files